camunda/camunda-docs-manual/content/user-guide/process-applications/the-process-application-class.md

 You can delegate the bootstrapping of the process engine and process deployment to a process application class.
 The basic ProcessApplication functionality is provided by the `org.camunda.bpm.application.AbstractProcessApplication` base class.
 Based on this class there is a set of environment-specific sub classes that realize integration within a specific environment:

-* **ServletProcessApplication**: To be used for Process Applications in a Servlet Container like Apache Tomcat.
+* **ServletProcessApplication**: To be used for process applications in a Servlet Container like Apache Tomcat.
 * **EjbProcessApplication**: To be used in a Java EE application server like JBoss, Glassfish or IBM WebSphere Application Server.
 * **EmbeddedProcessApplication**: To be used when embedding the process engine in an ordinary Java SE application.
 * **SpringProcessApplication**: To be used for bootstrapping the process application from a Spring Application Context.